 For example, in order to avoid service disconnection or to have the service reconnected, you must pay your energy bill in full or you need to call your utility company and enter into a energy bill Payment Plan with them.
 In addition, you need to make each payment on time and need to keep the Payment Plan during the Cold Weather Rule months in order to continue to prevent a service disconnection.

 All customers have the right to enter into and agree to a Payment Plan during the Cold Weather Rule months.
 To set up a Payment Plan, contact your utility company, ideally before you even fall behind on your bills.
 If you and the utility company can come to terms on a Payment Plan, and if you continue to make your payments as agreed to, your service will not be shut off during the wintertime.
 Many energy companies located in Minnesota also administer other conservation and financial assistance programs.
-Read more on those options.
+Read more on those Minnesota Utility and Heating bill program options.